Narayan20-git/PMS/README.md

 ✅ You’re all set!
 Your environment is ready.
 You can now run your FastAPI app with:

-uv run uvicorn app.main:app --reload
+uv run uvicorn main:app --reload